ARMv8 Shellcodes from 'A' to 'Z': High-level constructs

-There is a tradeoff here since we cannot easily control individual bits.
-We chose the smallest offset value, at the expense of restricting our choice for \texttt{Rt} and $b$. \texttt{tbnz} works symmetrically and jumps if the tested bit equals 1.
+To keep our shellcode sort, we chose the smallest offset value available, at the expense of restricting our choice for \texttt{Rt} and $b$.
 We can turn \texttt{tbz} into an unconditional jump by using a register that has been set to zero.
-Conditional jumps require that we control a specific register bit, which is trickier.
+Conditional jumps require the control over a specific register bit, which is trickier.

-The smallest forward jump offset we can encode is by 1540 bytes, and the smallest backward jump offset is 4276 bytes.
+The smallest forward alphanumeric jump offset available is 1540 bytes, and the smallest backward jump offset is 4276 bytes.
+The maximal offset reachable with any of these instructions is less than 1\,MB. \texttt{tbnz} works symmetrically and jumps if the tested bit equals 1.